jtstopas/STOPAS_assignment_02_analysis/README.md

 # STOPAS Assignment 02
 ___

-Median Salary by Occupation (Technology)
+Median Salaries by Occupations in Technology

 ![Fig 01](plots/fig_01_salary_by_occupation.png)